-The symbol information from a does not provide reliable results, because the link order is different.
-Unless the program a has a similar link order, the symbol information is not reliable for debugging the core file created by a 1.
+The symbol information from a3 does not provide reliable results, because the link order is different.
+Unless the program a3 has a similar link order, the symbol information is not reliable for debugging the core file created by a1.
 The version of the compiler and the compiler options used can also alter the reliability of this approach.